brendangeck/semantic-release-kaniko/docs/configuration.md

 ### contextSubPath

-This flag specifies a sub path within the given context.
+This flag specifies a subpath within the given context.

 **.releaserc:**